 Humans have never had greater impacts on global environments than now.
 This is a consequence of burgeoning human populations and increasing industrialization in emerging economies like those in many Asian countries resulting in unprecedented rates of habitat loss and conversion, pollution, and ultimately global climate change.
 This is having profound and potentially irrevocable consequences for the natural world.
-More broadly, and in conjunction with other members of the MITACS research team, this study will help to better monitor aquatic ecosystem health using a suite of tools moving us to more comprehensive methods for monitoring the Yangtze River and other major riverine and lake systems.
+This study contributes to understanding shifts in avian migratory patterns at one of the most important stop-over sites in Asia for shorebirds and waterfowl, and helps test the effectiveness of eDNA Next Generation Sequencing approaches to surveying biodiversity.
+More broadly, and in conjunction with other members of the MITACS research team, this study will help us to better monitor aquatic ecosystem health using a suite of tools moving us to more comprehensive methods for monitoring the Yangtze River and other major riverine and lake systems.